 Remortgaging is much simpler than buying a new home because the deeds of the property are already in your name.

-At Rosewood Wealth, we believe in providing all of our clients a truly individualised financial advice service.
-We are here to help find the best solution when you are looking to remortgage.
+At Rosewood Wealth, we believe in providing all of our clients with a truly individualised financial advice service.
+We are here to help find the best solution when you are looking to remortgage your property.

 Three to six months before your current mortgage deal is set to expire, contact us to discuss your remortgage options.
 This will allow enough time to complete your remortgage application and be ready to switch to a new deal when your existing mortgage ends.
 If you leave it too late, your lender may automatically move you to a standard variable rate (SVR), which could be more expensive.

 Your current mortgage deal is about to end.

 Often the best mortgage deals tend to last a short lifespan.
 With new products continually introduced to the market, it’s a good idea to review your mortgage when your existing fixed-rate deal is due to end.

 Remortgaging may be the answer if you want to reduce the amount of interest you’re paying on your loan.
 Early repayment charges may apply, and in some cases, these charges can be significant.
 It’s worth doing some sums to be sure a remortgage will improve your finances.

 Your home has increased in value

 If your property has increased in value since you took out your mortgage, remortgaging may reduce the amount of interest you pay or you may be able to get a better deal.